MobilityData/gtfs-validator/docs/ACCEPTANCE_TESTS.md

 This metrics can be affected by addition of new validators than introduce a penalty in processing time.

 ### Memory Consumption
+There are two main patterns on how to take a memory usage snapshot:

+- MemoryMonitor annotation: This annotation persists the memory usage in the target method.
+As a limitation, for methods that have concurrent thread executions, the annotation persists in multiple snapshots.
+This cannot be very clear when analyzing memory usage.
+- MemoryUsageRegister: using the registry directly give you more flexibility than the annotation and can be used in cases where MemoryMonitor produces multiple entries on concurrent executed methods.

 The memory consumption section contains three tables.
 - The first, list the first 25 datasets that the difference increased memory comparing with the main branch.
 - The second, list the first 25 datasets that the difference decreased memory comparing with the main branch.